 Frankly, I really can’t think of anyone who has demonstrated this level of Accountability specially in the tech world.
 Yes there are accountability by law, for example in an Oil-drilling company if something goes wrong people are made (scapegoats included) accountable but those are more obligatory (and legally binding) than what Jason has made here which is 100% voluntary and no legal binding whatsoever.

 This is the kind of accountability which if it flows at all ranks, the results can be monumental.
 And here are 5 reasons in my opinion—

-- buy modafinil in spain When you take or become accountable, you cease all power to blame anyone but also more importantly, you seize power to do the required changes.
+- When you take or become accountable, you cease all power to blame anyone but also more importantly, you seize power to do the required changes.
 Someone else’s problem becomes your problem and its very empowering and liberating.
 In-fact there are posters in Facebook which says something on similar lines — “Nothing is some one else’s problem.”

 - Its a sign of leadership.
 I follow Jason, his colleagues and his company posts on Medium and these are a bunch of leaders who have time and again shown and wrote about leadership at many levels.
 If, and I hope someday it happens, I was working with Jason, his way of leadership is something I would be deeply influenced by and affect how I tackle stuff on a day-to-day basis.
 By taking full accountability, Jason has indirectly reaffirmed his belief in his team.
 Bravo!